Section 4: Renovations, Alterations, Extensions & New Buildings

 Project Manager

-All major construction projects, including rebuilds, will require a project manager from conception.
+All major construction projects, including rebuilds, will require a project manager, also known as a contract administrator, from conception.

 -